ufopcsilab/projects/projects_undergrad.md

 5) **Interpretable Feature Extraction for tabular data**
 > Professor: Rodrigo Silva

 > Description: This project aims to identify the most important variables in a dataset while also providing insights into why these variables are significant.
 It may investigate techniques such as LIME, SHAP, and decision trees to understand and explain the feature extraction process.
-More details at https://shorturl.at/bitx4

 6) **Conspiracy Theory Detection and Classification from YouTube Videos**
 > Professor: Eduardo Luz